DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/00 Getting Started with Popup/04 Show and Hide the Popup.md

             }
         });
     });

-    // ...

 ##### Angular

 To show the Popup, enable the [visible](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#visible) property.
 In the code below, the value of this property is two-way bound to a variable.
-The togglePopup() method toggles the value between **true** and **false** when users click the Open Popup button.
+The `togglePopup()` method toggles the value between **true** and **false** when users click the Open Popup button.

 Users can hide the Popup when they click outside its boundaries.
 To enable this functionality, set the [closeOnOutsideClick](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#closeOnOutsideClick) property to **true**.